The fight over who will pay for Texas blackouts gears up

 Massive bills hit some utilities after storm

-Limuel, 51, who is unemployed and lives with his 28-year-old son in a mobile home he inherited from his grandparents in the Rosewood neighborhood, said he thinks the electricity industry is corrupt and blames Gov. Gregg Abbott (R) for not ensuring “that the system is running right.”
+Limuel, 51, who is unemployed and lives with his 28-year-old son in a mobile home he inherited from his grandparents in the Rosewood neighborhood, said he thinks the electricity industry is corrupt and blames Gov. Greg Abbott (R) for not ensuring “that the system is running right.”

 In south Austin, Cahill, who at 32 said she has an irregular heartbeat and asthma, has been working during the coronavirus pandemic to nurture a small theater company she founded to explore issues of child and domestic abuse.
 She said she thinks the electricity debacle was a “power play” that allowed companies to take advantage of people.